 6. Use language that is appropriate for the target audience.

 Tailor the language for your target audience.
-If you intend to submit your manuscript to a generalist journal like Science or Nature, then use language that any educated reader can understand without knowing the specific terminology of your field.
+If you intend to submit your manuscript to a generalist journal like Science or Nature, use language that any educated reader can understand without knowing the specific terminology of your field.
 Carefully define terms and minimize the use of abbreviations and acronyms.
-If you are submitting your findings to a specialist journal, then use more precise language and jargon, but still be careful to define those terms that are not commonly used by all potential readers within the scope of the journal.
+If you are submitting your findings to a specialist journal, use more precise language and jargon, but be careful to define terms that are not commonly used by all potential readers within the scope of the journal.

 7. Seek feedback from others